The RD Watt building where the Policy Lab is based

 Kate is a graduate of the University of Sydney, a NSW Rhodes scholar, holds a D.Phil in Politics and an M.Phil in Development Studies (International Development, with Distinction) from the University of Oxford.
 During her doctoral studies, Kate was awarded a Fleet Fellowship by Magdalen College Oxford to attend Princeton’s School of Public and International Affairs.
 She has published an edited volume on Making Global Institutions Work.

-Connect with Kate on Twitter and LinkedIn.
+Connect with Kate on LinkedIn.

 Brendan has a deep commitment to cultures and practices of relational care.
+In 2024, he was appointed a commissioner of the Lancet Commission on People-centred Care for Universal Health Coverage at Harvard University.

 She has also worked with civil society and advocacy organisations, including sitting on local and national advisory boards.
 Louise holds a Bachelor of Economics and Social Sciences (Hons) from the University of Sydney and a Master in Public Administration from the National University of Singapore.